Donaldttt/fuzzyy/README.md

 " Default to 1
 let g:fuzzyy_files_respect_gitignore = 0

+" Make FuzzyGrep respect .gitignore if possible
+" only work when
+" 1. inside a git repository and git is installed
+" 2. or either ag or rg is installed
+" Default to 1
+let g:fuzzyy_grep_respect_gitignore = 0

 " FuzzyFiles will always exclude the files/directory in these two lists " The following is the default let g:fuzzyy_files_exclude_file = ['*.swp', 'tags']